Ski Touring Travel Insurance

 What’s the difference between Ski Mountaineering and Ski Touring?

 Well, not a lot really.
-In some definitions, ski touring has more to do with skinning up mountains than with climbing them as the expression 'Ski mountaineering' would imply.
+In some definitions, ski touring has more to do with skinning up mountains than with climbing them as the expression ‘Ski mountaineering’ would imply.
 However, regardless of which term you choose, both activities involve climbing and crossing mountains in order to ski them.
-Both activities take place off the beaten track, usually a considerable distance form the resort.
+Both activities take place off the beaten track, usually a considerable distance from the resort.
 So insurers consider the risks to be the same regardless of which expression you use.
 Both are rated as Dogtag Extreme and if you want cover for this sort of activity then Extreme is what you should choose for your sport level when you go for a quote. *Extensions can be added on when getting your quote

-If you chose the Extreme level of cover for say, Ski Mountaineering, it will automatically cover you for lower Sport and Sport+grades of skiing too as well as a host of other sports.
+If you chose the Extreme level of cover for say, Ski Touring, it will automatically cover you for lower Sport and Sport+grades of skiing too, as well as a host of other sports.
 If you want to know which category each sport falls into just check the Sports List.

-While we're on the subject, Ski Mountaineering shouldn't be confused with Off Piste Skiing which has it's own definition and is categorised as Dogtag Sport as far as insurance risk is concerned
+While we’re on the subject, Ski Mountaineering and Ski Touring shouldn’t be confused with Off Piste Skiing which has it’s own definition and is categorised as Dogtag Sport as far as insurance risk is concerned

 By the way, we’re conscious that most ski mountaineering is done in the Alps and the Pyrenees but if you’re taking out an Annual Multi-Trip policy you might want to think about Worldwide cover rather than simply a cover for Europe; we occasionally get emails from customers wanting to upgrade to Worldwide from Europe cover – they forgot about their summer sun holiday!
 Just a thought.